RekhaLeelara/PasswordGenerator/README.md

 ## Application URL

-URL of the deployed application: https://rekhaleelara.github.io/Portfolio_RekhaLeelaraman/
+URL of the deployed application: https://rekhaleelara.github.io/PasswordGenerator/

 ## Usage

-The header application links will take the user to an appropriate section
+The application would generate a random password length of between 8 and 128 based on the user input

 ## Support